 If you go out of business or stop paying wages, you must file a final return.
 To tell the IRS that a particular Form 941 is your final return, check the box on line 17 and enter the final date you paid wages in the space provided.
-For additional filing requirements, see If Your Business Has Closed, earlier.
+For additional filing requirements, including information about attaching a statement to your final return, see If Your Business Has Closed, earlier.